List of Discworld characters: Wizards of the Unseen University

-Men at Arms notes that the Librarian likes to be the best man at weddings because he is allowed to kiss the bridesmaids and they are not allowed to run away; in Lords and Ladies the Librarian served as the best man for Magrat and Verence.
-The cover of the Discworld picture book Where's My Cow? indicates that it has won the Ankh-Morpork Librarian's award.

-The Librarian spends his leisure hours at the pub, the Mended Drum, on Short Street where drinks quietly unless provoked, eats prodigious quantities of peanuts, and plays a ruthless game of Cripple Mr Onion.

-The Librarian appears in orang-utan form in the video games Discworld and Discworld II.
-In the 2008 TV adaptation of The Colour of Magic and The Light Fantastic by Sky One, he appears in both human and orang-utan form.
-His human form is played by Nicolas Tennant, who had previously played Corporal Nobbs in Terry Pratchett's Hogfather.
-This adaptation also establishes his name as Horace Worblehat.

 Ly Tin Wheedle

 Ly Tin Wheedle is referred to as arguably the Disc's greatest philosopher, as he likes to argue it.
 Ly's famous axioms an sayings occur throughout the Discworld series.
 Being from the Counterweight Continent, he is revered as a great sage there because of his peculiar smell, and his many sayings advocating respect for the old and the virtues of poverty, which are frequently quoted by the rich and elderly.

 In addition to social philosophy, Ly is also a proponent of natural philosophy.
 When the philosophical community came to the conclusion that distance was an illusion and all places were in fact the same place, Ly was the philosopher to make the famed conclusion that although all places were in fact the same place, that place was very big.
 He has also theorised on the physical underpinnings of monarchy, on the premise you can't have more than one king, and that there is no gap between kings, so when a king dies the succession must therefore pass to the heir instantaneously, explaining royal succession by use of a particle known as a Kingon (or possibly Queon), musing about the possibility of a communications system based upon the systematic torture of a monarch (although at this point, he had been "thrown out of the bar").

 It is said that someone at a party once asked Ly Tin Weedle 'Why are you here?' and the reply took three years.